Alma Mater: Mich. St., 1993; PhD: Wash., 2000

 Smith earns third Coach of the Year honor.

-Dave Smith is truly at the top of his profession.
+Dave Smith is truly at the top of his profession, and is only getting better.

-The Oklahoma State head coach was honored as the U.S. Track and Field and Cross Country Coaches Association Men's Division I Cross Country National Coach of the Year in 2009 and then again in 2010.
+The Oklahoma State head coach was honored as the U.S. Track and Field and Cross Country Coaches Association Men’s Division I Cross Country National Coach of the Year in 2009, 2010 and again in 2012.
 That is the highest honor awarded to a cross country coach.
-He was also voted by his peers as Big 12 Men's Cross Country Coach of the Year each of the past four seasons.

-He led OSU to back-to-back NCAA team cross country championships in 2009 and 2010, and a runner-up finish in 2011.
-The Cowboys have won four-straight Big 12 team titles from 2008-11 under Smith, and he has coached three different Cowboy runners to Big 12 cross country individual championships, with German Fernandez winning it twice.
+He led OSU to three NCAA team cross country championships in four years (2009,2010, 2012) to go with six straight Big 12 team titles from 2008-13 and has coached three different Cowboy runners to four Big 12 cross country individual championships.

-Oklahoma State has finished in the top 10 at the NCAA Cross Country Championships every year under Smith.
+OSU has finished in the top 10 at the NCAA Cross Country Championships every year under Smith.
 Additionally, the Pokes placed in the top 25 at the 2009 outdoor track and field meet for the first time since 1985 in his first year as head track and field coach.
-At the 2011 Big 12 Indoor Championships, the Cowboys placed sixth, which is OSU's highest finish at the indoor conference meet since a sixth-place finish at the 1989 Big Eight Indoor Championships.
+Smith has also led the Pokes to back-to-back top 10 finshes at the NCAA Indoor Championships.
+The Cowboys’ eighth-place finish in 2013 was OSU’s highest finish since 1984, followed by a sixth-place finish in 2014 which was OSU’s second-highest team finish in school history behind a second-place finish in 1965.

-Smith has coached three NCAA individual champions, 40 first-team All-Americans, nine second-team All-Americans and 43 Big 12 champions.
-While at OSU, he has coached 108 all-Big 12 performers.
-Smith has coached OSU athletes to 34 different All-America honors since 2007 alone.
+Smith has coached 96 All-Americans and 63 Big 12 champions.
+While at OSU, he has coached 52 Big 12 champions and 253 All-Big 12 performers.
+Smith has coached OSU athletes to 83 different All-America honors since 2007 alone.
 To put that figure into perspective, Oklahoma State had only 13 total All-Americans from 2000-06.

-German Fernandez won the 2009 NCAA title in the 1,500 meters and was the Big 12 individual cross country champion.
-He swept all of the Big 12's major awards, claiming the conference's male athlete of the year honors during both the indoor and outdoor seasons to go with his cross country crown.
-Ryan Vail was the 2009 Big 12 individual cross country champion and was a five-time All-American under Smith, making him the most decorated OSU runner since John Wild more than a decade ago.
+German Fernandez won the 2009 NCAA title in the 1,500 meters and was the Big 12 individual cross country champion in both 2008 and 2011.
+He swept all of the Big 12’s major awards as a freshman, claiming the conference’s male athlete of the year honors during both the indoor and outdoor seasons to go with his 2008 cross country crown.
+Ryan Vail was the 2009 Big 12 individual cross country champion and was a five-time All-American under Smith.
 John Kosgei was the 2010 NCAA runner-up in the 10,000 meters and was honored as the 2010 Big 12 Outdoor Performer of the Year after winning the 5,000 meters and the 10,000 meters at the conference meet.
 Girma Mecheso won the 2010 Big 12 individual cross country title and was one of five cross country All-Americans coached by Smith in 2010.
+The list goes on and on.

 That success has rolled over into the classroom as well.

-In addition to winning the NCAA cross country title in 2009, Smith's Cowboys were honored as the USTFCCCA Scholar Team of the Year for their excellence in the classroom.
-Every year under Smith's watch, Oklahoma State cross country has been recognized as an all-academic team by the USTFCCCA and in his first year as head track coach in 2009, five different Cowboy runners were honored with individual spots on the USTFCCCA's all-academic track and field team.
-Ryan Vail was an ESPN the Magazine/CoSIDA First-Team Academic All-America in both 2008 and 2009 to become the first repeat Academic All-American in OSU track history.
+In addition to winning the NCAA cross country title in both 2009 and 2012, Smith’s Cowboys were honored as the USTFCCCA Scholar Team of the Year for their excellence in the classroom both seasons.
+Every year under Smith’s watch, Oklahoma State cross country has been recognized as an all-academic team by the USTFCCCA and in 2013, the OSU track and field teams combined for 12 USTFCCCA All-Academic individuals, and both the men’s and women’s teams had the highest GPA’s in the Big 12.
+Ryan Vail was an ESPN the Magazine/CoSIDA First-Team Academic All-American in both 2008 and 2009 to become the first repeat Academic All-American in OSU track history.

 Smith arrived in Stillwater in 2002 and served as an assistant coach under Dick Weis for four years before being elevated to head men’s cross country coach in 2006.
 Upon Weis’ retirement following the 2008 cross country season, Smith was promoted to head men’s track coach and in the summer of 2009, Smith assumed control of both the Cowboy and Cowgirl programs under the title of director of cross country and track and field.

-Having placed 10th at the NCAA Cross Country Championships in 2006, third in 2007 and eighth in 2008, the Cowboys entered the 2009 cross country season as a proven commodity and were considered as a possible threat to reigning NCAA champion Oregon and traditional power Stanford.
-OSU spent the entire season ranked in the top five nationally, but weren't ranked No. 1 at any point of the campaign.
+Having placed 10th at the NCAA Cross Country Championships in 2006, third in 2007 and eighth in 2008, the Cowboys entered the 2009 cross country season as a proven commodity and were considered a possible threat to reigning NCAA champion Oregon and traditional power Stanford.
+OSU spent the entire season ranked in the top five nationally, but was not ranked No. 1 at any point during the campaign.
 However, the Pokes toppled Oregon by 16 points at the NCAA Championships and overwhelmed top-ranked Stanford by a whopping 227 points to put an exclamation point on their NCAA title season.

 Smith’s strategy going into the race was to let his senior captain Vail lead the way.
 Through the first 3,000 meters, OSU was in third place, six points ahead of the Cardinal.
 At the midway point, OSU created some separation between itself and the rest of the field, with Vail leading the posse of Cowboy runners.
 Through 8,000 meters, OSU held a comfortable lead over second-place Oregon.
 From that point, the Pokes made their final surge to seal the victory.